Commitment Against Hazing

 A little hazing should be okay, as long as there's no mean-spirited or harmful intent.

-Hazing is illegal under Virginia law and violates University policy.
+Hazing is illegal under Federal law, Virginia law and violates University policy.
 It does not become okay, legal, or permissible if no harm is intended.

 Engaging in unlawful behavior is not the way to build unity.
-There are many activities not involving hazing that help new members connect to the group and to other individuals.
+There are many activities that do not involve hazing that help new members connect with the group and with other individuals.

 Hazing is okay as long as it is not physically dangerous.